XRPLF/xrpl-dev-portal/content/tutorials/quickstart/broker-sale.md

 [![Sell Offer with Destination](img/quickstart23.png)](img/quickstart23.png)

-2. Use the Operational account to create a NFToken Buy Offer.
+2. Use the Operational account to create an NFT Buy Offer.
 	1. Enter the **Amount** of your offer.
-	2. Enter the **NFToken ID**.
+	2. Enter the **NFT ID**.
 	3. Enter the owner’s account string in the **Owner** field.
 	4. Optionally enter the number of days until **Expiration**.
 	5. Click **Create Buy Offer**.